raduanastase/Front-end-Developer-Interview-Questions/README.md

 ```
 * Why is it called a Ternary expression, what does the word "Ternary" indicate?
 * What is `"use strict";`? what are the advantages and disadvantages to using it?
+    * _This enables Strict Mode that allows you to place a program or a function in a strict operating context.
+This prevents certain actions to be taken and throws more exceptions._
+    * _It catches some common coding bloopers, throwing exceptions. (ex. assigning `foo = 'bar';` without first defining `foo` will throw an exception)_
+    * _It prevents, or throws errors, when relatively "unsafe" actions are taken (such as gaining access to the global object)._
+    * _It disables features that are confusing or poorly thought out._
+    * _More about Strict Mode [here](http://ejohn.org/blog/ecmascript-5-strict-mode-json-and-more/)._
 * Create a for loop that iterates up to `100` while outputting **"fizz"** at multiples of `3`, **"buzz"** at multiples of `5` and **"fizzbuzz"** at multiples of `3` and `5`
 * Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
 * Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?